themagicalmammal/howtolinux/docs/Guide/optimizeboot.md

 [Reference of Xanmod being compared to Clear Linux](https://www.phoronix.com/scan.php?page=article&item=ubuntu-xanmod-clear&num=1)
 [Reference of Liquorix Kernel Benchmarks For AMD Ryzen](https://www.phoronix.com/scan.php?page=article&item=radeon-gaming-liquorix54&num=1)
-[Linux Generic vs Xanmod vs Liquorix](https://www.youtube.com/watch?v=EAe95sWrv0U) (Not English but you can see the benchmark scores.)
+[Linux Generic vs Xanmod vs Liquorix](https://www.youtube.com/watch?v=EAe95sWrv0U) (Not English, but you can see the benchmark scores.)

 **Note:** At this point, boot is the fastest.